haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 A long rest is a period of extended downtime, at least 8 hours long, during which a character sleeps or performs light activity: reading, talking, eating, or standing watch for no more than 2 hours.
 If the rest is interrupted by a period of strenuous activity—at least 1 hour of walking, fighting, casting spells, or similar adventuring activity—the characters must begin the rest again to gain any benefit from it.
 At the end of a long rest, a character regains all lost hit points.
 The character also regains spent Hit Dice, up to a number of dice equal to half of the character’s total number of them (minimum of one die).
 For example, if a character has eight Hit Dice, he or she can regain four spent Hit Dice upon finishing a long rest.
 A character can’t benefit from more than one long rest in a 24-­‐‑hour period, and a character must have at least 1 hit point at the start of the rest to gain its benefits.
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 87

 Between Adventures
 Between trips to dungeons and battles against ancient evils, adventurers need time to rest, recuperate, and prepare for their next adventure.
 Many adventurers also use this time to perform other tasks, such as crafting arms and armor, performing research, or spending their hard-­‐‑earned gold.